darshitvvora/go-temporal-microservice-rest-api-background-processor/README.md

-# Go Temporal Microservice Boilerplate
+# Go Temporal Microservice Boilerplate (Sync/Async-Background handover)

 A beginner-friendly boilerplate for building microservices with Go and Temporal.
 This project demonstrates how to create a distributed workflow system with a REST API and background workers.